 Why are we getting all these Not found errors?

-The reason is that all those actions involve interrogating the web server for pages that were effectively synthesized in the browser.
-When we used the History API to generate all those URLs in the address bar and browser history, no-one told the web server about them!
+The reason is that those actions involve interrogating the web server for pages that were effectively synthesized in the browser.
+When we generated those URLs, no-one told the web server they exist!

 From the web server’s point of view, there’s only one web page: the application’s home page.
-If you ask it about any other pages, then as far as it’s concerned they don’t exist.
-Hence, Not found.
+If you ask it about any other pages—Not found.

 How can we fix it?

 How can we fix these errors?
 The solution seems obvious, right?
 Just make a separate copy of the application’s

 index.html file for each valid URL for this application, and place the copies in folder paths corresponding to those URL paths.
 Easy!